-In traditional gas chromatography, the material to be characterised is an unknown gas or a liquid, which typically you want to identify and or quantify, and do so by passing this though a reference GC column.
-In iGC-SEA we want to study an unknown particulate material, and do this by packing a small glass column with say 25 mg of powder.
-We then elute known vapours through this packed column and use the vapour adsorption retention behaviour to characterise the surface properties of the powder of interest.
+In traditional gas chromatography, the material to be characterized is an unknown gas or a liquid, which typically you want to identify and or quantify and do so by passing this through a reference GC column.
+In iGC-SEA, we want to study an unknown particulate material, and do this by packing a small glass column with say 25 mg of powder.
+We then elute known vapors through this packed column and use the vapor adsorption retention behavior to characterize the surface properties of the powder of interest.

 How does inverse gas chromatography compare to contact angle and atomic force microscopy?

-All three techniques share the same conceptual basis- using a molecular probe such as a liquid, AFM tip or adsorbing vapour molecule, to characterise a solid state material.
-AFM and contact angles work well for flat substrates like films, but are very poor for particulates.
-IGC on the other hand is ideal for particulate materials, and can provide a wealth of surface chemical data, much of which cannot be measured using contact angles or AFM.
+All three techniques share the same conceptual basis- using a molecular probe such as a liquid, AFM tip, or adsorbing vapor molecule, to characterize a solid-state material.
+AFM and contact angles work well for flat substrates like films but are very poor for particulates.
+IGC, on the other hand, is ideal for particulate materials and can provide a wealth of surface chemical data, much of which cannot be measured using contact angles or AFM.

-Contact angle is a liquid based technique, while IGC is a gas/vapour phase technique.
-In practical terms, it is very difficult to obtain reliable contact angles on particles, powders, and fibres.
+The contact angle is a liquid-based technique, while IGC is a gas/vapor phase technique.
+In practical terms, it is very difficult to obtain reliable contact angles on particles, powders, and fibers.
 In particular, it is nearly impossible to obtain reliable contact angles on porous surfaces or when the contact angle liquids swell/dissolve into the solid.
 Since IGC is a gas phase technique, it is not constrained by the above limitations.
-Therefore, IGC is often the only method to obtain reliable surface energy values on powders, particulates, and fibres.
+Therefore, IGC is often the only method to obtain reliable surface energy values on powders, particulates, and fibers.
 In AFM, the forces are measured on only very small areas of the sample in contact with the AFM tip.
 This typically requires hundreds, if not thousands of measurements to obtain surface energy values representative of the entire surface.
-In contrast, the injected gases/vapours in IGC can have access to the entire surface in the column and surface energy values are more representative.
+In contrast, the injected gases/vapors in IGC can have access to the entire surface in the column and surface energy values are more representative.